You are currently viewing Phajo Drugom Zhigpo in Bhutan: The Sacred Sites Associated with Phajo Drugom Zhigpo and his Descendants

 Phajo Drugom Zhigpo’s Visit to Bhutan

-As instructed by Sangay Oenrey, Phajo Drugom Zhigpo came to Bhutan in 1224 A.D., at the age of 40.
+Phajo Drugom Zhigpo arrived in Bhutan in 1224 A.D. at the age of 40, following Sangay Oenrey’s instructions.
 He crossed the border between Tibet and Bhutan and entered the southern valley via Jomolhari.
 Aum Jomo, the goddess of Jomolhari peacefully welcomed him.
 The local man in that village offered him a bull.
 Phajo then proceeded upward with the bull.

 On the way, Jomo greeted him and the place became known as sNgon-lung, the Valley of Welcome.
 The bull guided the way through the glacier, and the place was called Glang La, Bull Pass.
 On this pass, the self-created six-syllable mantra Ma-ni, an outmost clear image of the yogini, and many other manifestations appeared on a huge stone.
 He then concealed the self-created images in the cliff as treasure and stayed there for one month.
 The cliff called Srin-phug-brag later came to be known as Jagoe Dzong.